stack-auth/stack/docs/docs/01-getting-started/01-setup.md

     import { StackServerApp } from "@stackframe/stack";

     export const stackApp = new StackServerApp({
-      // Automatically reads your API keys from the environment variables you set above.
-      //
-      // Alternatively, you could set them manually:
-      //
-      // projectId: process.env.NEXT_PUBLIC_STACK_PROJECT_ID,
-      // publishableClientKey: process.env.NEXT_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY,
-      // secretServerKey: process.env.STACK_SECRET_SERVER_KEY,

       tokenStore: "nextjs-cookie", // storing auth tokens in cookies });
     ```

-    This will create a server app that you can later use to access Stack from your Next.js server.
+    This will reads the environment variables automatically and create a server app that you can later use to access Stack from your Next.js server.

+    `StackServerApp` has many other options.
+Check out [StackServerApp documentation](/docs/api-documentation/app) if you want to learn more.

 3. Create a new file in `app/handler/[...stack]/page.tsx` and paste the following code: